tkdlabs/tkdlabs.github.io/content/posts/ai-mind-map/index.md

 I'll present how to use Google Notebook.LM and a local media-to-transcript tool to scan the podcast episode to generate a structural view of the topics - a mind map - with detailed notes for each "leaf" topic.

-### Example
+## Example

 Imagine a ~2h podcast of [Huberman Lab featuring Alex Honnold](https://www.hubermanlab.com/episode/how-to-set-and-achieve-massive-goals-alex-honnold).
 It would be cool to listen to it, but we don't always have the full 2 hours.
 I'll show how to use free AI tools to create a tree of logical parts you can expand with auto-generated notes for everything said on each specific topic.
+You can get it done in 5-6 minutes using your local GPU and Notebook.LM in amazing quality, or in 2-4 minutes using Notebook.LM internal transcription but to slightly worse subjective quality.

-### Required tools
+## Required tools

 To do this we will only need 2 tools:

   1. [Whisper from OpenAI](https://github.com/openai/whisper).
 Their GitHub page has extensive installation guide.
 You'd use it in command line as a tool.
 In my example, I'm using Ubuntu Linux and Python with a virtual environment.
   1. [Notebook.LM from Google](https://notebooklm.google.com/).

+Ideally your machine has a NVidia GPU.
+On my own benchmark, GPU performance of transcription software was 12x of CPU.

-### Step 1 - Transcribe
+## Step 1 - Transcribe

 First, download the audio/video that you want to process.
 How to do it for "Huberman Lab"?
 You can find the episode e.g., on [PodBean](https://www.podbean.com/media/share/dir-imjm2-27448c76), which allows you to download the audio.